 Even when coastal mangroves and salt marshes are protected, which limits direct impacts from development, much of the uplands have been developed or their freshwater flow patterns altered, thus degrading habitat quality of the adjacent mangrove and marsh habitats.
-Thus, although many mangrove habitats don’t appear to have suffered direct damage (i.e., from clearing or dredging), the effects of upland habitat degradation on mangroves are just as damaging.
+Although many mangrove habitats don’t appear to have suffered direct damage (such as from clearing or dredging), the effects of upland habitat degradation on mangroves are just as damaging.

 In January 2016, BTT began its Juvenile Tarpon Habitat Mapping Project, collaborating with anglers to identify nursery habitats harboring tarpon 12 inches or less and assessing them as natural or altered/degraded.
 Over 65 percent of the angler-reported habitats were classified as altered.
 This information is used by BTT to prioritize areas for restoration.
 This important habitat work is ongoing (contact us at firstname.lastname@example.org if you would like to report a juvenile tarpon habitat), and has expanded to include a collaboration with the Florida Fish and Wildlife Conservation Commission.

 Developing Nursery Habitat Designs

 One way to address the loss of coastal habitat is to restore marginally degraded areas.
 To achieve this goal, BTT has collaborated with the Charlotte Harbor National Estuary Program, Southwest Florida Water Management District, and the Florida Fish and Wildlife Conservation Commission to develop three different nursery habitat designs in canals in the Coral Creek Preserve near Placida, Florida.
 Each of the designs is intended to mimic a natural system.